s4536458/s4536458.github.io/index.md

                          Articles
   ---------------------------------------------------------->
 # **Articles/Posts**
-The following articles summarise key learnings from different chapters of the textbook:
+The following articles summarise key learnings from different chapters of the Fast AI textbook:

 - [What is Deep Learning?](article_1_DL_Explained.md)